 If you believe that you or a loved one may be suffering as a result of an unnecessary surgical procedure, we are here to discuss the details of your case.
 Contact Berkowitz and Hanna LLC today for a free consultation.

-We have served clients throughout Connecticut, including in Brookfield, New Milford, and Norwalk, for over 40 years.
+We have a long history of serving clients throughout Connecticut, including in Brookfield, New Milford, and Norwalk.